Power Law: How it impacts you?

 - The price will reach $1 000 000 per bitcoin no earlier than 2028 and later than 2037.
 After 2037, the price will never drop below $1 000 000.

-The price corridor splits into two bands, one of which lies at the lower end of the price predictions and is relatively thin.
+The price corridor splits into two bands, one at the lower end of the price predictions, and is relatively thin.
 The other is much larger and lies at the higher-end predictions.
-Bitcoin’s price spends about equal amounts of time in both bands and implies that large bubbles and busts are likely to exist.
+Bitcoin’s price spends about equal amounts of time in both bands, implying that large bubbles and busts are likely to exist.

-As an industry whose aim is to search for innovation frontiers and scalable models, little has been done to scale itself.
+As an industry aiming to search for innovation frontiers and scalable models, little is done to scale itself.
 As a result, despite creating more value and economic impact than any other sector, Venture Capital remains a niche asset class with all its limitations.

 All investors seem to be chasing the same (high-expected-return) deals, while many companies remain un- or under-funded.

-VC’s portfolios frequently are skewed because most build on the power law.
+VC portfolios frequently are skewed because most build on the power law.
 Of course, they are because that’s the most efficient strategy a VC can follow, given the current state of things.
 But I don’t see how this structure can hope to scale.
-There are only so few deals that can aim at billion-dollar exits, but tons more can aim at lower ones — the bigger the fund, the bigger the target exit, but the lower the chances to find one.
+Few deals can aim at billion-dollar exits, but tons more can aim at lower ones — the bigger the fund, the bigger the target exit, but the lower the chances of finding one.

 Remember that the power-law distributions can result in observations that are surprisingly far from our expectation of “average.”

 That’s the effect of a power-law distribution of returns.
 Those big wins pay for everything else.
 Investors can reliably make money, and society can get a lot of excellent valuable startups if they invest in about 500 companies at the accelerator stage.
-So the return can be good, even if 495 of those companies don’t pay off.
+So the return can be good, even if 495 companies don’t pay off.
 Founders are just meat in this machine.
 1% of the time, they do great.
 90% of the time, they don’t do well.
-Keep in mind that the public markets are skewed the same way, just at a larger scale.
+Keep in mind that the public markets are skewed the same way on a larger scale.